Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

        This can either be a numeric position, a date (as a string), or an axis label.
   - @c "end": the ending axis position for the area.\n This can either be a numeric position, a date (as a string), or an axis label.
-  - @c "label": the text to display on the legend referring to area.
+  - @c "label": the text to display on next to the brackets.
   - @c "pen": the bracket line, which includes [pen](#pen-properties) properties.
   - @c "style": the style of the braces.\n
     Available options are: